nidoro/Lit.jl/README.md

 best that its development stays centralized on us.
 In the future we will open for code collaboration.
-- **Security and Resilience**: While we believe that Lit has no major vulnerability since the first public release, tests are still being performed to ensure that.
+- **Security and Resilience**: While we believe that Lit has no major vulnerability since the first public release, tests are still being implemented to ensure that.
 Meanwhile, our advice is that you don't host your Lit web app along with sensitive data and don't use it for anything safety-critical.
 If you want to be extra safe, you can run it inside a sandbox like [NSJail](https://github.com/google/nsjail)).